huggingface/diffusers/examples/research_projects/multi_subject_dreambooth/README.md

 ## Additional Dreambooth documentation
 Because the `train_multi_subject_dreambooth.py` script here was forked from an original version of `train_dreambooth.py` in the `examples/dreambooth` folder, I've included the original applicable training documentation for single subject examples below.

-This should explain how to play with prior preservation, fine tuning the text encoder, etc. which is still applicable to our multi subject training code.
-Note also that the examples below, which are single subject examples, also work with `train_multi_subject_dreambooth.py`, which supports 1 or more subjects.
+This should explain how to play with training variables such as prior preservation, fine tuning the text encoder, etc. which is still applicable to our multi subject training code.
+Note also that the examples below, which are single subject examples, also work with `train_multi_subject_dreambooth.py`, as this script supports 1 (or more) subjects.

 ### Single subject dog toy example